Dental Insurance Plans and Their Coverage

 The typical dental plan includes multiple limitations and exclusions, such as allowed frequency of visits (e.g. cleanings – every 6 months, full sets of x-rays – once every 3-5 years, etc.),

 missing tooth clause that protects the insurance company from paying for the replacement of the tooth that was missing before the policy was in effect, and others.
 Read policy’s limitations and exclusions carefully.

 You may ask your dentist to complete and send the Pre-Treatment Estimate to your insurance plan for the work you need.
-This way you will know ahead of time how much you insurance company will pay.
+This way you will know ahead of time how much your insurance company will pay.

 Dental Plans with Vision and Hearing

-Obamacare and Dental Coverage
+Qualified Health Plans and Dental Coverage

 Dental Coverage is NOT a required benefit of the Affordable Care Act, and adults don’t have to be offered dental.
-However, many Marketplace plans offer dental as part of the plan.
+However, many Marketplace plans provide dental as part of the plan.
 Alternatively, you may enroll in a separate, stand-alone dental plan.
 Private dental plans can be obtained both on and off the marketplace.

-Generally cost assistance only applies to major medical coverage and not dental plans.
+Generally, cost assistance only applies to major medical coverage and not dental plans.
 However, if you get marketplace plan that includes dental insurance, you’ll have only one premium which Premium Tax Credits can be applied to.